 If you want to go boondocking in your camper, there’s a lot to consider to outfit your rig for off-grid use – one of them being what kind of deep-cycle batteries you should get to support your boondocking adventures.
 So, what are the best RV batteries for boondocking on solar power?
-It depends on your budget and power needs!
+There is nothing quite like dry camping so getting great batteries for your off-grid solar setup is a huge priority for those of us wanting to camp out in nature, but your RV battery setup will depend on your budget and power needs.

 There are 3 main types of batteries that can work to power the house of your RV on 12 volt electricity.
 From least to most expensive, the battery types are lead acid, AGM, and lithium.

 Lead acid deep cycle batteries are affordable and widely available, but are heavy, offgas fumes, and require maintenance in the form of watering.
 The normal voltage for these batteries is 12.6 volts, and the amp hours you’ll get out of the battery will depend on the size you get.
 In order to avoid killing the battery permanently, you should not discharge or use more than 50% of the available amp hours before recharging.
 The most popular lead acid battery for RVs is the Trojan T-105 6 volt batteries.
 By tying two of these together, you get a 12 volt battery.
 Lead acid batteries have lead plates inside and the thickness and maintenance of these plates impacts their lifespan, and they need to be regularly checked and maintained with distilled water.